calumk/script-orchestra/README.md

 ## Experimental Build

-An Experimental build for OSX allows running the app as a standalone application.
+An Experimental build for OSX/linux allows running the app as a standalone application.
 This is very much a work in progress, and is not recommended for use yet.

 To rebuild the app, run the following command:
 ```
-bun build index.js --compile --outfile standalone_osx_experimental
+bun build index.js --compile --outfile experimental_build
 ```

 > [!Note]
 > The HTML file is bundled into the app, so you will need to rebuild the app if you change the HTML file.
 > The vite app is bundled into a single HTML file which is then embedded into the app!

+> [!Tip]
+> You still need the `commands_data` folder in the same directory as the app, as this is where the commands are stored.
+>
+> You still need the `commands_working_directory` folder in the same directory as the app, as this is where the commands are run.